paul-nadola/MA-MA-TUNDA/README.md

 View items on your cart on the top right position on the screen.
-Remove items from the cart by clicking the "Remove" button Proceed to checkout by clicking the "Buy Now" button and filling out the form Admins can view, add, update and delete fruits by clicking the "Admin" button on the top left corner of the page Technologies Used
+Remove items from the cart by clicking the "Remove" button Proceed to checkout by clicking the "Buy Now" button and filling out the form Admins can view, add and delete fruits on the Admins section Technologies Used
 JavaScript
 HTML